saeedashrafy/learn/README.md

 ###Jetpack compose is an umberall term for 7 different libraries

 + compose.animation
-+ compose.foundation
++ compose.foundation: Core layout composables for arranging UI elements (Row, Box ...)
 + compose.material
 + compose.material3
-+ compose.ui
++ compose.ui : It provides the core functionalities required for layout, input handling, and graphics, which are essential for any UI toolkit
-+ compose.compiler
++ compose.compiler :When you write a composable function (like @Composable), the compose.compiler transforms it into a special format optimized for tracking state changes and managing recomposition efficiently.
-+ compose.runtime
++ compose.runtime : It determines when a composable should be created, updated (recomposed), or disposed.